El Centro, California: History

+The City of El Centro was incorporated on April 16, 1908.
 Early growth was rapid with the city's population reaching 1,610 by 1910 and more than tripling by 1920 to 5,646 people.
 One reason for this rapid early growth was El Centro's successful battle with the City of Imperial to become the county seat.
 In these early days, relationships among the cities of the Imperial Valley were often intensely competitive, reflecting the particular frontier character of the area and the fact that six cities within a twenty-mile radius were all established within one generation.
 These cities were in a horse race to win the prize of being the Valley's leading city and the intense competition is measured by the fact that it took twenty years to get a county fair started because of strong local loyalties on the County Board of Supervisors.

-The City of El Centro was incorporated on April 16, 1908.
-One reason for this rapid growth was El Centro's becoming the county seat of Imperial County.

-Population growth was slow, but accelerated in the 1930s, and again in the 1940s, despite the city being hard hit by a 7.1 earthquake in May 1940.

 By the mid-1940s, El Centro had become the second largest city in the Imperial Valley, with a population of about 11,000 people.
 El Centro had also become the location of the Imperial Irrigation District (IID) administrative offices.

-Agriculture has been an important industry within El Centro since the 1940s, because of its strategic location near rail lines and U.S. Highways 80 and 99 – more than 35 growers and shippers still operate in El Centro.
+Agriculture has been an important industry within El Centro since the early 20th century.
+Due to its strategic location near rail lines and U.S. Highways 80 and 99, more than 35 growers and shippers still operate in El Centro.
 However, by the early 1980s the two largest employment sectors in El Centro were government and wholesale/retail trade, reflecting El Centro's emerging role as a regional administrative and commercial center.

-Imperial Valley Mall opened on the southeast side of the city in 2005.